gramineproject/graphene/Documentation/attestation.rst

 *minimal reference implementation*: it is not scalable, it cannot verify multiple different enclaves, it doesn't allow flexible attestation rules, etc.

-Therefore, a more full-fledged, centralized attestation & secret provisioning solution may be required.
+Therefore, a more fully-fledged, centralized attestation & secret provisioning solution may be required.
 This is especially true in cloud deployments: in the cloud, it makes sense to have a single service that manages remote attestation and secret provisioning.
 The end users do *not* perform attestation of separate